Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

   - The new file can contain the analysis it-self

  >[!WARNING]
- > The new file name must be unique, ensure that no other file in the project has the same name that the name you want to pick
+ > The new file name must be unique, ensure that no other file in the project has the same name !

 ## 2. Writting the calculation callbacks in the file `analysiscall.c`